sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/contribution.md

 6. Generate sha256sum of all files that have been updated.
 Example : `sha256sum ./SPECS/node-agent/env_wrapper.sh`

 7. Update the signature file name `<agent-name>.signatures.json`.
-Example : `node-agent.signatures.json`.
+Example: `node-agent.signatures.json`.

 8. Update `cgmanifest.json`.
 You can use a script to do it, if you have an RPM environment.
    Otherwise, update the version and download the URL manually.
 Example commands to update using a manifest:

     ```bash
     python3 -m pip install -r ./toolkit/scripts/requirements.txt
     python3 ./toolkit/scripts/update_cgmanifest.py first cgmanifest.json ./SPECS/node-agent/node-agent.spec
     ```
+> **Note:**
-> **Note:** This guide applies to `rpm` package addition in general for Edge Microvisor.
+  This guide applies to `rpm` package addition in general for Edge Microvisor.

 ## Release Cadence

 Edge Microvisor Toolkit has a steady and predictable release cadence.
-Issues, as well as feature requests raised as issues, are evaluated and prioritized to meet one of the planned releases.
+Both issues and feature requests, which are also raised as issues, are evaluated and prioritized to meet one of the planned releases.

 Edge Microvisor Toolkit releases every 6 weeks.
 Here are the details: